joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 >>>
 {% endhighlight %}

-It is important to avoid using these reserved words as variable names to prevent conflicts and ensure the proper functioning of your code.
-Instead, choose meaningful and descriptive names that reflect the purpose of your variables.
+Attempting to use any of these reserved words as variable names will result in a syntax error.
+For example:

+{% highlight python %}
+>>> import = 42
+Traceback (most recent call last):
+  File "/home/joj-macho/Documents/variables.py", line 1
+    import = 42
+           ^
+SyntaxError: invalid syntax
+{% endhighlight %}

+While you don't need to memorize all keywords, Python will flag a SyntaxError if you inadvertently use one.
+Choose meaningful and descriptive variable names to avoid conflicts and ensure code functionality.

+Beyond keywords, it's also advisable to avoid using names of Python's built-in functions like `print()` or `len()` as variable names.
+Although it's technically allowed, doing so can lead to confusion.
+For instance:

+{% highlight python %}
+>>> id = 42
+>>> print(id)
+42
+{% endhighlight %}

+Using built-in function names as variables may cause unexpected behavior, as demonstrated when attempting to use the `id()` function:

+{% highlight python %}
+>>> x = 4
+>>> id(x)
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+TypeError: 'int' object is not callable
+{% endhighlight %}

+Exercise caution when naming variables to prevent accidental clashes with reserved words or built-in functions.
+If necessary, appending an underscore or a meaningful descriptor after the underscore, such as `max_` or `class_`, can help avoid conflicts.

-### Constants in Python
+#### Constants in Python

-Constants are values that remain unchanged during the execution of a program.
-Although Python doesn't have true constants, variables assigned values that never change can be treated as constants.
+Constants represent values that remain unchanged throughout a program's execution.
+Although Python doesn't enforce true constants, variables assigned values that should never change can be treated as such.
+To indicate a constant, it's a convention to use all-uppercase letters for the variable name, emphasizing that the value remains constant.
+Here's an example of defining constants:

-#### Built-in Constants
+{% highlight python %}
+SPEED_OF_LIGHT = 299_792_458  # m/s
+PLANCK_CONSTANT = 6.62607015 * 10**(-34)  # J·s
+GRAVITATIONAL_CONSTANT = 9.81 # m/s^2
+BOLTZMANN_CONSTANT = 1.380649 * 10**(-23) # J/K
+INTEREST_RATE = 0.05
+DOLLAR_SYMBOL = '$'
+MEAN_VALUE = 10
+STANDARD_DEVIATION = 2.5
+{% endhighlight %}

+These constants play a crucial role in fields like physics, engineering, finance, and statistics, where maintaining fixed values is essential for accurate calculations.
+It's important to note that while using all caps is a convention for constants, Python does not restrict the modification of these variables.
+Therefore, it's the responsibility of the programmer to treat them as constants and avoid overwriting.

-Python provides built-in constants like `True`, `False`, and `None`, which are used for Boolean operations.
-The `math` module in Python also provides additional useful mathematical constants such as pi, tau, and Euler's number.
+Python also provides built-in constants like `True`, `False`, and `None`, which are primarily used for Boolean operations.
+Additionally, the `math` module in Python offers several mathematical constants, such as `pi`, `tau`, infinity (`inf`), and NaN (`nan`):

 {% highlight python %}
 >>> import math